Skip to content

 Among US trading partners for cocoa and cocoa preparations, South Korea plays a notable role, with approximately $169B in total bilateral trade.

-The current tariff framework for cocoa and cocoa preparations from South Korea reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for cocoa and cocoa preparations from South Korea reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Cocoa and Cocoa Preparations (HTS Chapter 18) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Cocoa and Cocoa Preparations (HTS Chapter 18) carry an average MFN duty rate of 3.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from South Korea.

 South Korea is party to the KORUS, which may provide preferential or duty-free access for qualifying cocoa and cocoa preparations.
 Importers should verify rules of origin requirements to take advantage of preferential rates.